-Will decreasing risk of harm and improving health outcomes for LGTBQ patients decrease health disparities?
+Will decreasing risk of harm and improving health outcomes for LGBTQ individuals decrease health disparities?

 There is very strong evidence indicating that LGBTQ adults and youth disproportionately experience many negative health outcomes.
-For example data indicate that LGBTQ youth are more likely to consider or attempt suicide; skip school because they feel unsafe; have property damaged or stolen while at school; use alcohol, tobacco, and other illegal substances; and have a high Body Mass Index (BMI).
-Data from the Washington State Healthy Youth Survey also indicate that students who are harassed at school due to their perceived sexual orientation (irrespective of how they actually identify) are also more likely to suffer from negative health outcomes such as substance use; homelessness; lower grades; and suicide contemplation or attempts.
-This measure does not directly indicate health disparities experienced by LGBTO youth in Washington because these students did not self-identify but rather indicated that they had been harassed for being perceived as lesbian, gay, or bisexual.
+For example data indicate that LGBTO youth are more likely to consider or attempt suicide; skip school because they feel unsafe; have property damaged or stolen while at school; use alcohol, tobacco, and other illegal substances; and have a high Body Mass Index (BMI).8-12 Further, among adolescents, victimization from peers that is related to sexual orientation and gender identity or expression is associated with higher levels of depressive symptoms and a diminished sense of belonging at school.
+13 Data from the Washington State Healthy Youth Survey also indicate that students who are harassed at school due to their perceived sexual orientation (irrespective of how they actually identify) are also more likely to suffer from negative health outcomes such as substance use; homelessness; lower grades; and suicide contemplation or attempts.
+This measure does not directly indicate health disparities experienced by LGBTQ youth in Washington because these students did not selfidentify but rather indicated that they had been harassed for being perceived as lesbian, gay, or bisexual.
 This measure does provide some important information though, such as insights into the social stigma, harassment, and discrimination that exist in Washington's schools in relation to sexual orientation, and the negative health outcomes that are associated with this stigma.
-Because LGBTQ youth and adults disproportionately experience many negative health outcomes, mitigating any emotional, mental, and physical harm among this population has potential to decrease these health disparities.
+Because LGBTO youth and adults disproportionately experience many negative health outcomes, mitigating any emotional, mental, and physical harm among this population has potential to decrease these health disparities.